Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Module map

 Table~\ref{tab:module-map} lists the theorem-bearing Lean~4 modules used by the present development, organized by theorem-stack layer.
-Every schema-level definition, proposition, and theorem in the body of this paper that is claimed as mechanically proved has a named identifier in one of these modules.
-The split public-root architecture is accounted for separately at the end of the table: \path{OperatorKO7/PrimitiveSchemaAPI.lean} exposes the conservative primitive core, \path{OperatorKO7/SchemaExtendedAPI.lean} exposes the broader reusable barrier / tooling / SCC layer, and \path{OperatorKO7/CrossPaperAPI.lean} exposes the KO7-facing cross-paper layer; the older \path{OperatorKO7/SchemaAPI.lean} is retained as a hybrid convenience root.
+Every schema-level definition, proposition, and theorem in the body of this paper that is claimed as mechanically proved has a named identifier in one of these modules; the body cites the mathematics and leaves the identifiers here.
+The split public application-programming-interface (API) root architecture is accounted for separately at the end of the table: \path{OperatorKO7/PrimitiveSchemaAPI.lean} exposes the conservative primitive core, \path{OperatorKO7/SchemaExtendedAPI.lean} exposes the broader reusable barrier / tooling / strongly connected component (SCC) layer, and \path{OperatorKO7/CrossPaperAPI.lean} exposes the KO7-facing cross-paper layer; the older \path{OperatorKO7/SchemaAPI.lean} is retained as a hybrid convenience root.

+The operational-inexpressibility side of the artifact carries several theorem layers above the substrate stack: the universal confession wrappers and usable-rules status surface, the forward/backward-instantiation (FBI) and residual-method catalog layer, and the LCEL transport / route-semantics refinements with canonical certified-route instances.
+The table below lists those modules explicitly and marks the witness-order auxiliary files as artifact-facing extensions rather than as new headline theorem claims.
+The artifact label P4C is kept in the module-map rows for the certified-route closeout layer.
+Together with Paper~A's appendix map, this table covers the repository-root and recursive \texttt{Meta/} theorem surface used by the Lean artifact.

 \begingroup

 \endgroup